GlobalEmpire/OC-Programs/Programs/OCRC/Readme.md

 Files:
 - Main.py [Used For Streaming to files.]
 - ImpageToPalatte [Convert Still images that are extracted to a textstream]
-- constants [Well its just a really large constant.
-This constant is used when audio is being sent via dfpwm]
 - client.lua [Client for the OC computers]

 ## Requirements